laginha/yard/docs/working_with_parameters/params.md

 All available parameter types have three core arguments:

 - **alias:** Parameter's name within server's logic.
 If not given the parameter's name is used instead.
+- **aliases:** List of names the Parameter may assume within server's logic.
 - **required:** Defines whether parameter is required or not.
 - **default:** Defines the default value for the `Parameter`.
 It can be callable with no arguments (e.g. `default = date.today`) or with only one argument which is the value given in the request (e.g. `default = lambda x: datetime.combine(date.today(),x)`).